olliepop777/BifrostFileIO/src/resources/docs/read_json.md

 ### `null_to_string`

 JSON has a datatype called `null` which is not native to Bifrost.
 By default a `null` JSON value will be converted to the boolean `false` in Bifrost.
-If this parameter is enabled then `null` will be converted to the Bifrost String `"null"`
+If this parameter is enabled then `null` will be converted to the Bifrost String `"null"`.
+This is useful if you want to distinguish when the value was actually `null` in the JSON.

 ### `force_any_arrays`